upscalesoftware/swoole-session/README.md

 ```
 ## Usage

-Wrap an existing Swoole request handler into the session middleware:
+Wrap your Swoole request handler into the session middleware:
 ```php
 require 'vendor/autoload.php';